Age of the universe: Planck

-In 2018, the Planck Collaboration updated its estimate for the age of the universe to 13.787±.020 billion years.

 Assumption of strong priors

 Calculating the age of the universe is accurate only if the assumptions built into the models being used to estimate it are also accurate.
 This is referred to as strong priors and essentially involves stripping the potential errors in other parts of the model to render the accuracy of actual observational data directly into the concluded result.
 The age given is thus accurate to the specified error, since this represents the error in the instrument used to gather the raw data input into the model.

-The age of the universe based on the best fit to Planck 2018 data alone is 13.787±.020 billion years.
+The age of the universe based on the best fit to Planck 2018 data alone is 13.8 billion years.
 A component to the analysis of data used to determine the age of the universe (e.g. from Planck) is to use a Bayesian statistical analysis, which normalizes the results based upon the priors (i.e. the model).
 This quantifies any uncertainty in the accuracy of a measurement due to a particular model used.